n8n Validation Expert

 - Errors must be fixed, warnings are optional

-- Use runtime profile for balanced validation
+- Use runtime profile by default; step up to

 - Read error messages - they contain fix guidance